CosmoJelly/AI-Chatbot-Using-BERT/README.md

 # Game-Design-Fluent-Chatbot
-An evolving chatbot that has a limited knowledge base of Game Design Currently being worked on.
+An evolving chatbot that has a limited knowledge base of Game Design.

+Currently being worked on.
 Still quite in-accurate.